-The Victorian Teaching and Learning Model consists of four components:
+The Victorian Teaching and Learning Model consists of 5 components:

-- A Vision for Learning and Wellbeing that helps create a unified set of values and beliefs to drive a high performing and inclusive teaching culture. - The Practice Principles for Excellence in Teaching Practice (Practice Principles) are nine signature pedagogies which make the difference in improving student achievement engagement and wellbeing. - The Pedagogical Model describes what effective teaching looks like in the classroom and helps teachers apply the Practice Principles. - The High Impact Teaching Strategies (HITS) are ten instructional practices that reliably increase student learning wherever they are applied.
+- A Vision for Learning and Wellbeing that helps create a unified set of values and beliefs to drive a high performing and inclusive teaching culture. - The Practice Principles for Excellence in Teaching Practice (Practice Principles) are 9 signature pedagogies which make the difference in improving student achievement engagement and wellbeing. - The Pedagogical Model describes what effective teaching looks like in the classroom and helps teachers apply the Practice Principles. - The High Impact Teaching Strategies (HITS) are 10 instructional practices that reliably increase student learning wherever they are applied. - The High impact Wellbeing Strategies (HIWS) are 7 practical, evidence-based strategies that have a significant effect on student wellbeing.